 - Apple Pencil 1st generation

 - All non-Bluetooth capacitive styluses

 You can enable iCloud to sync across your devices.
-GoodNotes 5 syncs all your documents without a problem.
-Though sometimes you have to wait a few seconds when you open the app, if there are any documents that need syncying.
+GoodNotes syncs all your documents without a problem.
+Though sometimes you have to wait a few seconds when you open the app if any documents need syncing.

-Backup now, is manual.
-Automatic backup is better.
 You can auto backup to Dropbox, Google Drive or OneDrive.
-This is an update GN5 added a year after its release.
+This is an update GoodNotes added a year after its release.

 At the very top of your documents, the plus icon New lets you:

-- add an image, scan or photo (from camera)
+- Add an image, scan or photo (from the camera).

 At the bottom of the homepage, you can view your documents or favourites.
 The documents section of your homepage is what we have been discussing up to this point.
 Under favourites, you can selectively view your favourite